manashmandal/LineFollowerRobot/README.md

-# LineFollowerRobot
+# Line Follower Robot
-Arduino based LFR with the libraries!
+Arduino based LFR

+## Dependency

+Motor library which is being included with the following program